-Similar to dog dental water additives, dogs given an oral hygiene chew daily have been shown to display a marked reduction in plaque and calculus development (18).
-The efficacy of dog chews can be increased by focusing on its textural properties.
+Similar to dog dental water additives, dogs who were given oral hygiene chew daily have been shown to display a marked reduction in plaque and calculus development (18).
+The efficacy of dog chews can be increased by focusing on their textural properties.
 The goal is to strike a balance between a product abrasive enough to scrub the teeth, but soft enough not to cause pain or damage.
 Specific products like the dog dental chews designed for teeth health usually hit the mark.

-These types of dental dog chews have also been shown to dramatically reduce surface formation of plaque, calculus, gingiva and oral malodor (19).
-If you don’t have access to specifically formulated oral hygiene chews for dogs, the more controversial option like rawhide chews can be a good alternative in terms of cleaning dog's teeth.
+These types of dental dog chews have also been shown to dramatically reduce the surface formation of plaque, calculus, gingiva, and oral malodor (19).
+If you don’t have access to specifically formulated oral hygiene chews for dogs, the more controversial option like rawhide chews can be a good alternative in terms of cleaning dogs' teeth.

 Alternatives to dental chews that may not be worth it

 You can also go truly old school and give your dog a raw bone to chew on.
-The hard and abrasive texture of beef bones (especially femurs) have been shown to clean teeth, massage gums and provides exercise for jaw muscles (22).
+The hard and abrasive texture of beef bones (especially femurs) has been shown to clean teeth, massage gums, and provides exercise for jaw muscles (22).
 Even raw bovine bones have been shown to have a positive effect in reducing calculus formation when given as a chew.

 3. Soft Dog Food

-For both young and toothless dogs, the act of chewing dry dog food can be so painful or uncomfortable that they may just opt to swallowing it whole, in which case there is a potential for choking or stomach issues.
+For both young and toothless dogs, the act of chewing dry dog food can be so painful or uncomfortable that they may just opt to swallow it whole, in which case there is a potential for choking or stomach issues.
 For these dogs, it is best to give them soft or wet food.
-For toothless dogs there is little worry that the food will get stuck on their teeth, because they don’t have any, and for younger dogs and puppies they will lose their “baby teeth” in a couple of months anyway, so there’s really no harm.
+For toothless dogs, there is little worry that the food will get stuck on their teeth because they don’t have any, and for younger dogs and puppies they will lose their “baby teeth” in a couple of months anyway, so there’s really no harm.